billtrik/karma-fixture/README.md

     plugins: [
       'karma-fixture'
       'karma-html2js-preprocessor'
+      'karma-json-fixtures-preprocessor'
       // ...
     ],
     // ...
 ```

 Implementation details
 -----

-All fixture files are pre-loaded as strings and placed inside the Karma-created `window.__html__` array.
+All html fixture files are pre-loaded as strings and placed inside the Karma-created `window.__html__` object and all json fixtures are loaded inside
+`window.__json__`.

 The fixture plugin is exposed in the `window.fixture` object on every test run.
-It loads fixture files from that array and appends the created html inside the `window.fixture.el` element that gets created on start-up.
+It loads fixture files from these objects and appends the created html inside the `window.fixture.el` element that gets created on start-up.
+It appends loaded JSONs inside the `fixture.json` array.

 Usage